x-square/analytics/24_01_data_analytics.md

 | Identify errors in the data and, if possible, correct them at the source by looking for a pattern in the errors. | If your data is in a spreadsheet and there is a conditional statement or boolean causing calculations to be wrong, change the conditional statement instead of just fixing the calculated values. |
 | If you can't correct data errors yourself, you can ignore the wrong data and go ahead with the analysis if your sample size is still large enough and ignoring the data won't cause systematic bias. | If your dataset was translated from a different language and some of the translations don't make sense, ignore the data with bad translation and go ahead with the analysis of the other data. |

-: Data issue of wrong data and errors

 Use the following decision tree as a reminder of how to deal with data errors or not enough data:

 ![Decision tree of how to deal with data errors or not enough data](https://github.com/x-square/visual-resources/blob/main/data-errors-not-enough.png?raw=true 'Decision tree of how to deal with data errors or not enough data')

 ## Calculating sample size

+: Statistical terms and definitions

 | **Terminology** | **Definitions** |
 |-----------------|-----------------|